Norwood District High School

 1980 – Gymnasium was constructed on the south west corner occupying the site of the original basketball courts.
 Computers entered classrooms.

-Morialta High School
+Norwood High School Principals

 Norwood Morialta High School